aadityasaraiya/coding_practice/cpp_cheatsheet.md

 ~~~
 v= q.front();

+Note: This causes undefined behavior if there is the queue is empty.
+There is no explicit empty check done automatically.
 ~~~

 * Removes first element from the queue  (Note: Keep in mind that this function has a void return type)